kvnvndrs/kvnvndrs/README.md

 ## Professional Experience

 - **CICESE (08/2025 - Present)**
-  Working on the development of a security portal (without sharing private institutional information due to confidentiality agreement).
+  Working on the development of a security portal.
 - **ExIES (03/2025 - Present)**
   Web development with modern technologies.
 - **Mariscos Arcos Playas (06/2024 - 12/2024)**